 Sula Vineyard and Harihar hills make up for ideal places for a weekend gateway.
 Ramkund and Shirdi both are located near Nashik, so most tourists who visit Nashik also visit both these religious places.
 For people who love historical museums, two museums – the Coin Museum and Gargoti Mineral Museum – give you an insight into the history of Nashik.

 If you are planning a trip to Nashik, then the ideal season to visit would be winters.
 The temperatures are comfortable but not too cold, so its a perfect time for sightseeing.
-You can also book a homestay in Nashik to have a great holiday.
+You can also book a pet-friendly stay or homestay in Nashik to have a great holiday.